 Tribeca – short for the Triangle Below Canal – was once a commercial center and then a magnet for artists.
 Today, it is one of the most exclusive residential neighborhoods in the world.
 Its lack of tourist attractions and nightlife might be its best feature, making Tribeca sought after for its privacy and seclusion.

 By the 1970’s, many of Tribeca’s warehouses and loft buildings were empty.
-Artists, who coveted lofts for their high ceilings and open layouts, began moving in.
-The name Tribeca was coined around this time by a small group of artists that called themselves the Triangle Below Canal Block Association.
+Artists, who coveted lofts for their high ceilings and open layouts, began moving in illegally.
+The name Tribeca was coined around this time by a small group of artists living on Lispenard Street who called themselves the Triangle Below Canal Block Association, later shortened to the Tribeca Block Association.

 While some artists remain in Tribeca today, the neighborhood is primarily residential.
-Real estate values have soared since the artists first moved in.
+Real estate values have soared since those first artists moved in.
 But for all of Tribeca’s charm and character, its main attraction is privacy.
 Many pay a premium to live in a downtown neighborhood with streets that stay pin-drop quiet at night – and it is easy to see why.